getfem/getfem/doc/sphinx/source/userdoc/linalg.rst

   --with-mumps-include-dir=" -I /path/to/MUMPS/include "
   --with-mumps=" F90 libraries and libs of MUMPS to be linked "

-alternatively, the option --enable-mumps will serach for an installed MUMPS library.
+alternatively, the option ``--enable-mumps`` will search for an installed MUMPS library.

 For instance if you want to use the sequential version of |mumps| with double and complex double::